 Interestingly, the way red cabbage is prepared can also affect its antioxidant levels.

-In addition, some beans such as pinto beans contain a particular antioxidant called kaempferol.
-This antioxidant has been linked to impressive health benefits, such as reduced chronic inflammation and suppressed cancer growth (41, 42).
+In addition, some beans contain a particular antioxidant called kaempferol.
+This antioxidant has been linked to impressive health benefits, such as reduced chronic inflammation and suppressed cancer growth (

 However, because most of the research supporting the benefits of kaempferol has been in animals or test tubes, more human-based studies are needed.

 Beets, also known as beetroot, are the roots of a vegetable scientifically known as Beta vulgaris.
-They have a mild taste and are a great source of fiber, potassium, iron, folate and antioxidants (47).
+They have an earthy taste and are a great source of fiber, potassium, iron, folate, and antioxidants (

 They’re particularly rich in a group of antioxidants called betalains.
 These give beets their reddish color and have been linked to health benefits.

-Summary Beets are a great source of fiber, potassium, iron, folate and antioxidants.
+Beets are a great source of fiber, potassium, iron, folate, and antioxidants.
 They contain a group of antioxidants called betalains that have been linked to impressive health benefits.

 These antioxidants help combat damage to the eyes that free radicals may cause over time.

-Summary Spinach is rich in nutrients, high in antioxidants and low in calories.
+Spinach is rich in nutrients, high in antioxidants, and low in calories.
 It’s also one of the best sources of lutein and zeaxanthin, which defend the eyes from free radicals.

 Antioxidants are compounds that your body makes naturally.
 You can also get them from foods.

 They protect your body from potentially harmful molecules known as free radicals, which can accumulate and promote oxidative stress.
-Unfortunately, oxidative stress raises the risk of heart disease, cancers, type 2 diabetes and many other chronic diseases.
+Oxidative stress raises the risk of heart disease, cancers, type 2 diabetes, and many other chronic conditions.

 By eating a wide variety of the foods in this article, you can boost your blood levels of antioxidants and reap their many health benefits.